jmakofsk/JacobPortfolio/final-project-part-two.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Wireframes/storyboards
-> Using your sketches developed last week, further develop your story outline and relevant components visually through the use of wireframing/storyboards.
-Using your outline as a guide, include high-fidelity, individual draft data visualizations of the critical elements of your story you want to share with your reader.
-Note: You can build these elements out directly in Shorthand this week if you wish.
-Reminder: this template is intended to help, but it doesn't substitute for reading through the full homework assignment!
-The assignment page on Canvas includes many important details for completing Part II of the final project.

 After experimenting with Tableau, RawGraphs, and Excel, I ultimately created my final visualizations in Excel.

 In part 1, I came up with several ideas, including a dual-line chart displaying grocery CPI on line 1 and gas CPI on line 2, compared side by side with a line chart displaying the presidential approval ratings.
 The Y-Axis would have been CPI Index / Approval %, and the X-Axis would have been the same across each year (from 2000 to 2026).